Amin-MAG/Music-Controller/README.md

 ## 🔍 Overview

-This is for notes are for Balad interview tasks.
+This report is for Balad interview task.
 The documentation of the tasks was a little ambiguous!
 Anyway, I tried to implement the program that makes sense.

 ## 🔧 Implementation